 Now, isn’t this impressive.
 Just imagine what the app and game developers could build with this raw material.

-Well, whatever it may be, it is undoubtedly going to make our work/life simpler and entertaining.
+Well, one thing is for sure, it is undoubtedly going to make our work & life more straightforward and entertaining.
 Take these apps, for instance:

-Best iPad Pro Apps to Test LiDAR Scanner
+Best iPhone and iPad Apps to Test LiDAR Scanner

-Will that sofa matches the room’s color story, or will that even fit that space?
+Will that sofa match your room’s color story, or will it even fit that space?
 Answer all such questions from one simple app and AR technology.

 Firstly, the app will use LiDAR to paint a life-like picture of your space.
 Then you can virtually place true-to-scale 3D models in the area.